AMD took a few days to provide a solution to the problem of Counter-Strike 2, but having a solution is better than having none.

 Counter-Strike 2’s release was a bit later than we were expecting.
 Valve, the creators of the game, promised a lot of people that it would eventually drop during the summer months.
 However, just like any other Valve game, it was released with a slight delay during spring.
 Counter-Strike 2, despite its glorious update to its graphics and physics, still has a lot of problems persisting in the background.
 One of the recent issues was related to AMD graphics cards and VAC bans.

 Despite being a few days late, AMD finally responded with good news.
-The 23.10.2 update, which included the Anti-Lag+ measure, was completely removed from AMD’s website, and cards that have that driver have been reverted back to the latest drive before the said version.
-AMD has stated that this is a temporary fix and they are working on a proper fix with Anti-Lag+ measure.
+The 23.10.2 update, which included the Anti-Lag+ measure, was completely removed from AMD’s website, and cards that have that driver have been reverted back to the latest driver before the said version.
+AMD has stated that this is a temporary fix and they are working on a proper fix with an Anti-Lag+ measure.